Manuel-Kehl/Kupfer-Plugins/README.md

 python module for accessing the user's clipboard.

-If you have [pip](https://pip.pypa.io/en/latest/) installed you can get the dependency by executing `pip install pyperclip`
+If you have [pip](https://pip.pypa.io/en/latest/) installed you can get the dependency by executing `pip install pyperclip`.